Research Impact Metrics: Citation Analysis

 Bogus Impact Factor Cites

 Just as you may be aware of predatory journals, seeking to make money from academics eager to be published, fake impact factor cites have appeared on the web.
 When trying to determine where to publish try as much as possible to use well-known journal ranking resources.
 Below you will find a list of just some of the sites that are considered unreliable.
-Many do not share how their metrics are calculated, which is a sign you should be leary.
+Many do not share how their metrics are calculated, which is a sign you should be cautious.